 Citations

-Chicago-style source citations come in two varieties: (1) notes and bibliography and (2) author-date:
+Chicago-style source citations come in two varieties: notes and bibliography and author-date.

-The notes and bibliography system is preferred by many working in the humanities—including literature, history, and the arts.
-In this system, sources are cited in numbered footnotes or endnotes.
-Each note corresponds to a raised (superscript) number in the text.
-Sources are also usually listed in a separate bibliography.
+Sources are cited in numbered footnotes or endnotes, each note matching a superscript number in the text.
+Sources are usually listed in a separate bibliography.

 Chicago-style Citation Quick Guide — right from the source!